 The rate is £20 per night for exclusive use of the whole site.
 We reckon that up to six people can enjoy it comfortably.
 If there are more in your prospective party, get in touch and we’ll see what we can do.

-We’re open 24-7, 365 days per year (it’s rather nice in winter too) for bookings up to our Scottish pop-up allocation of 28 nights.
-Do get in touch, however, prior to arrival so that we can arrange to greet you as far as possible.
+We’re open for bookings up to our Scottish pop-up annual allocation of 28 nights.
+It’s rather nice to visit in winter but obviously most stays are made during peak summer season.
+Do get in touch prior to arrival so that we can arrange to greet you as far as possible.
 You can use the contact form through this blog or message us via our Facebook page and we’ll give you our number for WhatsApp.

 As much of the income as possible will be reinvested in our rewilding, community and local food production activities.
 We lead a fairly modest life!
 We hope that our guests will develop an ongoing relationship with the croft and follow our journey.